leonuz/leonuz.github.io/_posts/2022-07-27-SECRET-CONVE.RSA.TIONS.markdown

 date:   2022-07-27
 image: /hackazon22/logo.png
 ---
 <p class="intro"><span class="dropcap">T</span>he third edition of the famous <a href="https://hackyholidays.io//">Deloitte Hacky Holidays CTF</a> competition start July 8 and finish July 26, 2022.
 This Year it's "Unlock the city!", It was 18 days of challenges, divided in 4 districts, 33 challenges in total, where 1242 active players tried to unlock the city.
-Very well elaborated with an excellent platform and well thought out challengess.
+Very well organized, with an excellent platform and well-thought-out challenges.
 We chose this CRYPTO challenge for the writeup because it's a very good practical example that no matter how many resources you have, a BAD implementation of an algorithm will always be a persistent threat to you.</p>

 #### Challenge Description: